balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 The default internal storage used for provisioning balenaOS is the AGX Orin 64GB's on-board eMMC.

-  - If you would like to use a USB key to flash a NVME drive attached to your Jetson AGX Orin 64GB instead of the on-board eMMC, use the [installer.target_devices][installer.target_devices] configuration option in the flasher USB key's [config.json][config_json] to specify the NVME as target medium:
+  - If you would like to use a USB key to flash an NVME drive attached to your Jetson AGX Orin 64GB instead of the on-board eMMC, use the [installer.target_devices][installer.target_devices] configuration option in the flasher USB key's [config.json][config_json] to specify the NVME as target medium:

   ```json
   "installer": {